josechang/sciinfo/README.md

 	Python 2.7.13

-	Install the following Python packages:
+	And install the following Python packages:

 		pip from http://pypi.python.org/pypi/pip